-deputy senior project scientist for the webb telescope
+deputy senior project scientist

 Dr. Jonathan Gardner is the Deputy Senior Project Scientist for the James Webb Space Telescope and also serves as the Chief of the Laboratory for Observational Cosmology in the Astrophysics Science Division of NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
 He has worked at Goddard since 1996, except for a brief term as a Program Scientist at NASA Headquarters, Washington, D.C. in 2004.

 Gardner was born in Pennsylvania and grew up in the small town of Goshen, Indiana.
 He attended Harvard University where he received his Bachelors degree in Astronomy in Astrophysics in 1986.
 While Gardner was an undergraduate student, he spent the summers of 1985 and 1986 as a student intern at Goddard, working on an early design of the Infrared Array Camera for the Spitzer Space Telescope.

 He attended graduate school at the University of Hawaii, earning a Master’s degree and then a PhD in Astronomy in 1992, studying the evolution of galaxies using infrared observations.
 Following graduate school, Gardner won a NSF-NATO Fellowship to pursue his research at the University of Durham in England.
 In 1996 he returned to Goddard to work with the Space Telescope Imaging Spectrograph, a camera that was installed on the Hubble Space Telescope in 1997.